Uemerson/python-roadmap/basic-syntax/README.md

 $ python3 hello-python.py
 ```

-# About scripts
+# About scripts and markdowns

-Some scripts have comments to help exemplify and understand their purpose:
+Some scripts and markdowns have comments to help exemplify and understand their purpose:

 ---